UNH-CORE/RM2-tow-tank/README.md

 experiment.

 ## Status

-  * The turbine model is assembled and installed in the tank.
+Data collection is currently in progress.

 ## Getting started
 We recommend installing the